majkelx/astwro/docs/index.rst

 **astwro** is the set of modules developed in Astronomical Institute of Wroclaw University.

-Contains wrappers for `daophot` package, star lists manipulation as `pandas` DataFrames with export/import to `daophot` and `ds9` formats, genetic algorithm for searching for optimal PSF stars and some other stuff.
+It contains wrappers for `daophot` package, star lists (as `pandas` DataFrames) manipulation routines  with export/import to `daophot` and `ds9` formats, genetic algorithm for the search for optimal PSF stars and some other stuff.

 .. toctree::